shazam/shazamcrest/README.md

 Comparing two Shop objects throws a StackOverflowError, because of the cycles Clerk -> Store -> Boss -> Clerk and Clerk -> Boss -> Clerk.

-Specifying the class type responsible for the circular reference, instructs the serialiser to serialise the instance once and replace all the other occurrences with a pointer:
+From version 0.10 the circular reference is detected automatically and the serialiser is instructed to serialise the instance once and replace all the other occurrences with a pointer:

-<code>assertThat(actualShop, sameBeanAs(expectedShop).circularReference(Store.class).circularReference(Boss.class);</code>
+<code>assertThat(actualShop, sameBeanAs(expectedShop));</code>

 produces the following representation: